Certified Organic Ontario Maple Syrup

 Picture a small, eight-year-old boy, pleading with his Mom and Dad to let him tap a maple tree after visiting a Maple Syrup operation the night before.

 As reluctant as my Dad was to help me tap the tree, my Mom followed suit when I asked her to help me boil the sap into syrup on her stovetop.
-We boiled that sap down into syrup, and thus began Hoover’s Maple Syrup!
+I'm not sure if that was the beginning of my negotiating skills or whether I exhausted them and they just caved and let me do it, but we boiled that sap down into syrup and thus began Hoover’s Maple Syrup.

 Terry & Diane Hoover with their dog Jack.